vibhavgaur/vibhavgaur.github.io/content/projects/LeastSquares.md

 This system of linear equations is easily solved by many available software packages like NumPy or MATLAB.

 A different type of curve can be fit just as easily by including the additional parameters in the resultant linear system.
-For example, to fit a second degree polynomial would go something like this:
+For example, fitting a second degree polynomial would go something like this:

 $$ y = f(x) = Ax^2 + Bx + C $$